hernanchavezthielemann/GRO2LAM/README.md

     ~$ ./run

-After ./run that an intuitive graphical user interface should appear.
+After ./run, an intuitive graphical user interface should appear.
 This GUI interface will guide the user through all the inputs needed to perform the conversion correctly as is shown in the next section.

 ## Usage